yujong-lee/seoul_microdust_visualization/README.md

 ## Example
 Image below is visualization of data from April and May in 2020.

 * One small square represents specific hour of a day.
-Darker square mean higher dust value.
+Darker square means higher dust value.
+* Each dust value used to set grayscale is median value of 850 data.
 * Last line of April image is empty because April has only 30 days.
 * Maximum (median)dust value is 98.34230769 in April, and 119.9310345 in May.
 * Value 63.75 and above is all painted pure black.